kcvanderlinden/ollama-caddy-authentication/README.md

 ## Installation

+**Prerequisites**

+* You must have a running ollama instance
+* You must have Docker installed with docker-compose
+* You must generate your own Ollama API key and provide it in the Dockerfile.
+* The `Caddyfile` is required for configuring Caddy's behavior.

+**Downloading the files**
 * clone the repo with ```git clone https://github.com/kcvanderlinden/ollama-caddy-authentication.git```
-* The image installs necessary dependencies using `apt-get`.
-* It downloads the latest version of Caddy from GitHub and extracts it to `/usr/bin`.

 **Configuration**

-* Copies a `Caddyfile` file into the container.
-* Sets environment variables for Ollama API key and endpoint.
+* Sets environment variables for Ollama API key and endpoint in de Dockerfile.

 **Caddyfile Configuration**